 Ways to keep dogs away from poisonous plants

-Our top tip is to not have lilies in your home or garden.
+Our top tip is to not have lilies anywhere in your home or garden.
 In the event that they find themselves in your house, we suggest to do the following:

-• Keep them far out of reach from your dog
+- Keep them far out of reach from your dog.

-• Place on sturdy surfaces
+- Place on high sturdy surfaces.

-• Pick up any fallen leaves, petals or pollen
+- Pick up any fallen leaves, petals or pollen.

 Now that you know certain plants, such as lilies, are toxic, why not learn which foods are harmful to dogs.